Originally published 09/01/2017

 Goodbyes Can be a Good Thing

 Regarding, farewells my son was not able to communicate verbally during tantrums he banged his head against the ground.
 Since the start of his therapy, I have noticed a tremendous growth my son’s social-communication skills.
 Last week he waved good—bye for the first time.
 Since then, he has been waving to our daycare provider upon my picking him up.
 These seem like simple achievements, but to a parent of a child with a developmental delay I was overjoyed with my 18 month old’s budding skills!

 Jesus tells us, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 8For everyone who asks, receives; and the one who seeks, finds; and to the one who knocks, the door will be opened” (Matthew 7:7-8).
 Knocking on educational “doors” was a common experience that past few months as we sought after help for our son.
 Through the grace of God we got therapy to help him improve his communication.
 Continual asking for help was a sign of our hope in the Lord to provide for our child in need.
 Patience and persistence bore fruit in the form of my son knocking on doors recently.
 His tiny knuckles clinking the side of a front door was one of the most beautiful sounds I heard this week.

 If you are experiencing a stressful situation with anxiety or struggle with communication the best way is to continue ask for help.
-Ask professionals.
-Ask friends.
-Ask God.
+Ask professionals, your friends, and ultimately God for help.
 It will take time, but do not be alarmed—help will always find those seeking aid and refuge from worry!

 ***For everyone who asks, receives; and the one who seeks, finds; and to the one who knocks, the door will be opened***